 This was something that I proposed to my newly-wed husband, during our first trip abroad, who also readily joined the fun.
 The thrill of open flying, over the blue-green seas was something untasted.
 But if we discuss it, today both of us are somewhat doubtful of doing it with a five year old, though not really averse to the idea.

 As I began earning, the first thing I did was to buy a bicycle because those were days, when I strongly believed in the phrase “Health is wealth”.
-So, my take was, more than a scooty or a car, one should occasionally ride a bicycle, for the physical rigour it puts us through.
-But honestly, I lacked the guts as well as the road sense.
-Besides, traffic used to be unregulated and the concept of dividers, was just setting in, in those part of the suburbs where we lived, with all the heavy vehicles plying through the narrow roads.
+I clearly preferred riding a bicycle over a scooty, because of the physical rigour it put me through.
+But to honestly admit, I lacked the guts as well as the road sense.
+Besides, traffics used to be unregulated and the concept of dividers, was just setting in, in those part of the suburbs where we lived, with all the heavy vehicles plying through the narrow roads, anytime of the day.

-So if I would see any bus or truck coming from the opposite direction, I would simply get off, take my bicycle aside, wait for the vehicle to pass and then resume.
+So if I would see any bus or truck coming from the opposite direction, I would simply get off, take my bicycle aside, wait for the vehicle to pass and then resume my ride.
 Funny!!!
-Because each time I did that, I was aware of having caused quite a stir and amusement among the onlookers around.
-Looked absolutely silly!!!
+Because each time I did that, I was aware of the stir and amusement, I caused among the roadside spectators.
+It looked absolutely silly.
 But I would hardly care, for that was just me, “trying to play safe” (LOL).
-Everyone learns through hiccups.
+Well, everyone learns through hiccups.
 Couple of times, I even missed being hit by an another vehicle coming from the opposite side, by just a few inches, much to the horror of the onlookers.
 Yet, ignoring everyone, I would just take off non-chalantly.

-It took me sometime, but I eventually developed a comfortable road sense and learnt to wade my way out of the traffic.
-Couple of years later, as marriage neared, I gave away my precious bicycle, to a poor shopkeeper in the neighbourhood, since I was doubtful of using that, at the suburb where I was to relocate.
+It took me sometime, but I eventually succeeded in developing a comfortable road sense and learning to wade out of the traffic.
+Couple of years later, as marriage neared, I gave away my precious bicycle, to a needy shopkeeper in the neighbourhood, since I was doubtful of using that, at the suburb where I was to relocate.

 There’s more to the list, but faded away out of the memory lane.
 But today as I revisit these, I cannot imagine being on the same spot and in the same spirit.
 With age, our physical confidence reduces and fear clouds the mind.
-I am so glad for that “never give up attitude” I had, all throughout, because, it certainly extricates you out of the regular.
-Thanks to that, I could manage this bit of adventures and experiments.
+Hence, I am so glad for that “never give up attitude” I had, all throughout because, it certainly hoists you up from the regular.
+Besides some fulfilling adventures, this dedication to my beliefs and zeal alone, conferred me with tremendous advancement in life.
 But at the same time, I wish our physique had continued to remain in the same zing and bounce, though, in reality, that’s quite unreasonable to expect.

 Now, when I look at the exuberance of my five year old, I merely watch her, wistful and aware that she’s just taken upon me, also fully knowing that, for me, the wheels are never going to turn back.
 But how I wish, the same spirit and vigour continued forever.